 Art and Music

-Our art program provides an opportunity for students to improve their drawing, painting and coloring abilities; it exposes them to the work of past and present artists from around the world and it lets students explore and experience other art mediums.
+Our art program, Art-In-Action, provides an opportunity for students to improve their drawing, painting and coloring abilities; it exposes them to the work of past and present artists from around the world and it lets students explore and experience other art mediums and techniques.
 The art program not only gives students an outlet for self-expression, but also enhances the development of important skills. such as visual perception, spatial organization, critical thinking and problem solving skills.
-The K-8 art program follows the California State Standards and is taught by the classroom teachers and/or volunteers through specific projects or by having art integrated into other curricular areas.
+The K-8 art program follows the California State Standards and is taught by Ms. O'Connor with the help of parent volunteers.

-All grades have music class with Ms. Bayse once per week.
+All grades have music class with Mrs. Toegemann once per week.
 The music curriculum includes singing, reading music, playing percussion instruments and recorders.
 In addition, every grade puts on a musical performance for the community once a year.
-5th-8th graders who love to sing may choose to join a voluntary choir, which meets once per week during school hours, and performs a variety of modern choral arrangements at community events.

 The goal of this program is to ensure that each child in the school community will experience the most successful, self affirming learning environment in listening, speaking, reading, writing and spelling.
 This balanced instructional program affords students the opportunity to speak, ask questions, and listen in a small group setting.
 Students are expected to achieve to their highest potential and always do their best work.
 This instruction supports the students’ successful participation in the regular classroom.
 Specific guidelines for the program are available in the school office.
 A credentialed resource specialist provides this instruction four days a week for students who qualify, in grades 1-5.